Dehydrated Recipes

 Unlike jerky, biltong is usually dried with the meat hanging from hooks rather than flat on trays.
 When choosing your dehydrator, make sure it can be used in this way if you want a traditional biltong result.

-We recommend our '2 Zone / 116 Hook Vertical Rotisserie / Biltong Maker' - click here to shop now.
+We recommend our Biltong Range of Dehydrators - Click here to shop now.

 Spice up your biltong